 What is glossolalia and were the ancient Christian writers aware of this practice?

 If one looks closely at all the church writings from the fourth century onwards, the overwhelming evidence demonstrates the church had a different framework.
 They understood the miraculous use of tongues at Pentecost as either spoken or heard as foreign languages.
 Historical leaders such as Augustine, Gregory Nazianzus, Epiphanius, John Chrysostom, Cyril of Jerusalem, Cyril of Alexandria, the Ambrosiaster text, Pachomius, the Venerable Bede, Pope Benedict XIV and more have covered the subject.
 The details may be different, but all agree that it was a foreign human language.
-Their critical debates were whether it was a miracle of hearing or speaking, or whether the language constructed itself in the mind or converted at the last moment on the lips.3
+Their critical debates revolved around three theories.
+Whether it was a miracle of hearing or speaking.
+Whether the language constructed itself internally within the mind or converted at the last moment on the lips.3

 The initial problem connecting glossolalia with the christian doctrine of tongues.